Who Are We?

 Our Vision and Mission

-For a more detail, review our strategic plan.
+For more details, review our strategic plan.

 History

 HAT was established in 1996 by the Victoria Natural History Society.
-The VNHS envisioned a local land trust that would directly conserve land by acquiring titles and covenants, and by working with residents to foster stewardship of natural ecosystems.
+The VNHS envisioned a local land trust that would directly conserve land by acquiring titles and covenants and by working with residents to foster stewardship of natural ecosystems.

 HAT was involved in promoting the effort to establish a Sea-to-Sea Greenbelt in the Sooke Hills and beyond.
 As a result of that effort, HAT worked with the Society to Protect Ayum Creek to conserve Ayum Estuary.
 That purchase became our first acquisition.
-Today, the Sea-to-Sea Greenbelt is over 95% protected, and HAT protects over 1600 hectares of natural habitats.
+Today, the Sea-to-Sea Greenbelt is over 95% protected, and HAT protects over 1,600 hectares of natural habitats.

 Territory Acknowledgement